16 Pros and Cons of Being a Digital Nomad

 The Pros of Being a Digital Nomad

 There are many benefits to being a digital nomad.
-Here are the top reasons to sway you to become one:
+Here are the top 9 reasons to sway you to become one:

-You Can Travel as Much as You Like
+1. You Can Travel as Much as You Like

-Work Whenever and from Wherever You Want
+2. Work Whenever and from Wherever You Want

-The second biggest pros of being a digital nomad is that you have the freedom to work whenever and wherever you choose.
+The second biggest pro of being a digital nomad is that you have the freedom to work whenever and wherever you choose.
 Being able to work online means you can work whenever and wherever.
 This could be in a co-working space in the jungles of Bali, a cafe in Estonia or from an apartment in Portugal with views of the ocean.
 As long as you have a fast and stable WiFi connection, an ergonomic chair and table and your equipment – you are good to go.
-Being able to work whenever and wherever you helps create a good work/life balance.
+Being able to work whenever and wherever you helps create a good work/life balance and this is so important and one of the biggest advantages to the digital nomad lifestyle.

-Make Money
+4. Make Money

+Being able to work online and make money as a digital nomad is a huge plus.
 Having the freedom to work when you want and where you want can help generate a good income.
 By working for yourself online you cut out the middleman and you can keep the whole income.
 With less stress from pressures of having to make money, the money you do make will help you travel longer and further.

-Lower Your Cost of Living
+5. Lower Your Cost of Living

 Most digital nomads choose a country with a lower cost of living than their home country.
 This is a big pro for people from countries such as Australia or the United States of America where cost of living is much higher than countries such as Bali, Mexico or those in Eastern Europe.
 Having a lower cost of living makes the income you are earning from your on-line business go further and enables you to travel longer and further.
 In most cases you will have reduced the expenses you had a home – you won’t be paying for mortgage payments or a car loan, etc. As well, having a lower cost of living, you may be able to afford things you couldn’t in your home country.
+As one of the biggest costs of living in another country is on accommodation, I found cheaper accommodation to live in in many countries through HostelWorld, Booking.com and by housesitting.

-Experience New Cultures and Grow Personally
+6. Experience New Cultures and Grow Personally

 Going on a 2-week holiday is great, however, being able to immerse yourself in another culture for 6 months is even better.
 You will experience more of the local culture, discover the cuisine and learn how the locals live.
 Seeing how other people live is great for your own personal growth.
 Trying new foods, travelling on local transport, meeting new people and dealing with daily life in another country is wonderful to help you grow personally.
 And in most cases you don’t know this is happening until one day you are faced with a situation that you face in a different way to once you might have.
 You discover you are more aware of life and have become a knowledgeable and well-rounded and open-minded person.

-Live a Healthier Lifestyle
+7. Live a Healthier Lifestyle

 Having more control of your work life, can lead to a healthier lifestyle.
 You will have more time to ensure you eat healthy and do your exercise.
 No more rushing around during your lunch hour, you can have as long as you want for lunch now!

-Meet New and Interesting People
+8. Meet New and Interesting People

 I find when I travel solo that I make a more concerted effort to be-friend other solo travellers or locals.
 I find I am friendlier and happy to ‘have a chat’ with someone.
 Solo travel doesn’t have to be lonely.
 That person or persons could be another digital nomad, another traveler or a local.
 And they could become a life-long friend or new work lead!
 I have a number of friends that I met while traveling and have remained in contact with them.
 Occasionally we meet somewhere around the world.

-Take Your Office With You
+9. Take Your Office With You

 Yep, no more long commutes.
-No more putting up with bs in the office.
+No more putting up with bs and bullying in the office.
 Being able to take your office with you means you can set up wherever you like.
 As long as you have a comfortable spot, wi-fi and your lap top – you are set.

 The Cons of Being a Digital Nomad

-You Don’t Have a Permanent Home
+10. You Don’t Have a Permanent Home Anymore

+The first and biggest con of being a digital nomad is often making the decision to be a digital nomad and uprooting yourself from you current life.
 Being a digital nomad means you don’t have a permanent home because you are always on the move.
 You don’t have anywhere to spread your ’stuff’ out.
 All your stuff fits into one or two bags that you rarely unpack.
 You lack the comforts of home and must get use to sleeping in different beds and not always having somewhere safe to store your things.
 And it can be a worry when you arrive at a new destination and not be able to find accommodation that ticks all your boxes.
 Not having a permanent home can sometimes be stressful.

-You Don’t Have Access to Decent Wifi
+11. You Don’t Have Access to Decent Wifi

 Fast and reliable wifi is very important to digital nomads and not every country has a good wifi infrastructure.
 If you don’t have wifi you can’t work, and if you can’t work, you can’t always make money to fund your travelling lifestyle.
 You can use your hotspot on your phone or international SIM cards but these can prove pricey.

-Life on the Road can be Very Lonely
+12. Life on the Road can be Very Lonely

 Loneliness can be a big con of being a digital nomad.
 You may like solo travel, but that is different to feeling lonely and isolated.
 Loneliness can become a mental health issue and you don’t want this to affect you.
 As a digital nomad you will spend a lot of time alone working, but humans need human interaction and as a digital nomad you will need to put yourself out there to make connections to keep yourself sane.
 And if you make connections, you or they, may not be around long enough to establish a relationship.
 Then you are lonely again.
 Plus, keeping in touch with friends and family can be hard when you are in different time zones and you may miss them very much.
 Yeah, life on the road as a digital nomad can be very lonely.

-Feeling Stressed
+13. Feeling Stressed and Depressed

-Work/life Balance Is Hard to Maintain
+14. Work/life Balance Is Hard to Maintain

 It can be challenging when you first become a digital nomad to maintain a good work/life balance.
 When in a new place you may want to do a lot of sightseeing and getting to know your ‘new home’.
 This can lead you to neglecting your work.
 Or it could be the other way around and you do so much work that you don’t get to know your ‘new home’.
 Then you will be asking yourself, why have you left the comfort of home where you may have had a good work/life balance.
 You will need to work on your priorities and get the work/life balance that you envisaged your digital nomad life would provide.
 Plus, you may not feel comfortable in your workspace so procrastinate and produce inferior work.
 All this can cause feelings of stress, as per my con above.

-Entrepreneurial Risk and Fiscal and Financial Responsibilities
+15. Entrepreneurial Risk + Fiscal & Financial Responsibilities

 Owning a business can bring wealth and freedom.
 It can also come with tons of work, big responsibility including fiscal and financial responsibilities that must be attended to.
 As a business owner in a foreign country you will need to be able to cover all your living costs, which can cause pressure if you aren’t earning enough.
 You also need to ensure you meet local taxation obligations.
 This can be stressful needing to understand what is involved for every country you live in.

-Friends and Family Don’t Understand You
+16. Friends and Family Don’t Understand You

 What Do You Think About being a Digital Nomad Now?